illinois-cs241/illinois-cs241.github.io/regrade_test.md

 Here is a "proposal" for testfile10 in parmake

-_In order to test this manually, make sure that you have the testfile10 in subversion.
+_In order to test this manually, make sure that you have the testfile10 in your folder.
 Then run the following command `./parmake -f testfile10 -j 4 > output.txt`.
 The test should output the stages in correct order as shown in `test.txt` meaning that `diff output.txt test.txt` should show no differences.
 The executable should also run in about 2.666 seconds.
 A failed implementation of parmake would have differences between the output and the test file or the test would take longer than 2.666 (by a much greater factor) to execute.
 The test should at maximum take 3 seconds to execute (or else it will be killed)._

 _The purpose is to test for parallelism.
 We segment the makefile into a number of stages.
 Rule d prints first because it has no other dependencies.
 Then there is a cascading effect that rule a1 is run then a2-4 are run (in any particular order).
 Then, the execution returns and finishes the A stage.
 B does a similar process of events.
 If the implementation does not check dependencies in the right way, then the stages output will be completely messed up.
 If the implementation does not parallelize correctly, the sleeps will be run sequentially meaning that the code should take much longer to execute than finishing sequentially._